 - Use the

-module for basic multithreading. - Use
+threadingmodule for basic multithreading (best for I/O-bound tasks). - Use

-if you need to run CPU-bound tasks concurrently. - Use async/await patterns to handle multiple asynchronous operations concurrently.
+asynciowith async/await patterns to handle multiple asynchronous operations concurrently.

 Practical Examples of Concurrency